freddiejbawden/bob/SCHEMA.md

         "y": Int, // Parallel to robot's initial position.
         "z": [Double] // Vertical.
 Each element is height of a shelf, in ascending order, in meters.
 (Include bottom shelf as 0.0)
     },
-    "items": [Item] // Only for GET /warehouse/:warehouseId }
+    "items": [Item], // Only for GET /warehouse/:warehouseId "lockers": [Int] // Used to store the available lockers for each warehouse }

 Robot {